ProQR Therapeutics (NASDAQ:PRQR) Stock Rating Upgraded by Zacks Investment Research

-ProQR Therapeutics (NASDAQ:PRQR) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued to investors on Thursday, Zacks.com reports.
-The firm currently has a $9.50 price objective on the biopharmaceutical company’s stock.
-Zacks Investment Research‘s price target would suggest a potential upside of 22.58% from the stock’s current price.
+Zacks Investment Research upgraded shares of ProQR Therapeutics (NASDAQ:PRQR) from a hold rating to a buy rating in a report published on Thursday, Zacks.com reports.
+They currently have $9.50 price target on the biopharmaceutical company’s stock.

 According to Zacks, “ProQR Therapeutics B.V. is a biotech company.
 It is engaged in the discovery and development of RNA-based therapeutics for the treatment of severe genetic disorders, with an initial focus on Cystic Fibrosis (CF).
 The Company’s lead product candidate includes QR-010, a RNA-based oligonucleotide for the treatment of cystic fibrosis.
 ProQR Therapeutics B.V. is headquartered in Leiden, the Netherlands. “

-ProQR Therapeutics (NASDAQ:PRQR) last released its quarterly earnings results on Thursday, November 4th.
-The biopharmaceutical company reported ($0.22) EPS for the quarter, missing the consensus estimate of ($0.21) by ($0.01).
+ProQR Therapeutics (NASDAQ:PRQR) last issued its earnings results on Thursday, November 4th.
+The biopharmaceutical company reported ($0.22) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.21) by ($0.01).
 ProQR Therapeutics had a negative net margin of 3,747.12% and a negative return on equity of 65.00%.
-The business had revenue of $1.03 million during the quarter, compared to analysts’ expectations of $0.80 million.
-As a group, analysts anticipate that ProQR Therapeutics will post -1.02 earnings per share for the current year.
+The company had revenue of $1.03 million during the quarter, compared to analyst estimates of $0.80 million.
+On average, analysts forecast that ProQR Therapeutics will post -1.02 earnings per share for the current fiscal year.

-Large investors have recently bought and sold shares of the company.
-US Bancorp DE grew its stake in shares of ProQR Therapeutics by 122.1% during the 3rd quarter.
-US Bancorp DE now owns 3,693 shares of the biopharmaceutical company’s stock worth $31,000 after purchasing an additional 2,030 shares during the period.
-Itau Unibanco Holding S.A. acquired a new position in shares of ProQR Therapeutics during the 2nd quarter worth $43,000.
-Daiwa Securities Group Inc. acquired a new position in shares of ProQR Therapeutics during the 3rd quarter worth $89,000.
-Jane Street Group LLC acquired a new position in shares of ProQR Therapeutics during the 3rd quarter worth $96,000.
-Finally, Two Sigma Advisers LP acquired a new position in shares of ProQR Therapeutics during the 3rd quarter worth $106,000.
-83.99% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently made changes to their positions in the business.
+Altium Capital Management LP purchased a new position in ProQR Therapeutics during the 3rd quarter worth $1,046,000.
+Jane Street Group LLC purchased a new position in ProQR Therapeutics during the 3rd quarter worth $96,000.
+Opaleye Management Inc. raised its position in ProQR Therapeutics by 3.2% during the 3rd quarter.
+Opaleye Management Inc. now owns 1,424,200 shares of the biopharmaceutical company’s stock worth $11,921,000 after buying an additional 43,800 shares during the last quarter.
+Squarepoint Ops LLC purchased a new position in shares of ProQR Therapeutics in the 3rd quarter valued at about $151,000.
+Finally, Two Sigma Advisers LP purchased a new position in shares of ProQR Therapeutics in the 3rd quarter valued at about $106,000.
+Institutional investors own 83.99% of the company’s stock.

 ProQR Therapeutics Company Profile